marti-mcfly/nn-verification-configuration/README.md

 2. specify a scenario for SMAC (see ```example_scenario_gurobi.txt``` for reference) and place it in the respective aclib folder
 3. run Hydra as outlined above.

 The resulting Gurobi configuration(s) can be set directly in MIPVerify to perform evaluation on the full MNIST dataset.
+MIPVerify contains a function that can automatically load the MNIST dataset.

 # References
 [1] Botoeva E, Kouvaros P, Kronqvist J, Lomuscio A, Misener R (2020) Efficient Verification of ReLU-based Neural Networks via Dependency Analysis.
 In: Proceedings of The Thirty-Fourth AAAI Conference on Artificial Intelligence (AAAI20), pp 3291–3299